wso2/docs-is/en/docs/learn/introduction-to-xacml-policies.md

 condition says: "If you want to access the resource, you have to be a member of `         doctors        ` or `         nurses        ` ."

-Since you have got a clear idea of what is an XACML request and the elements of an XACML request, Now you can easily write an XACML policy using the policy editors available in WSO2 Identity Server.
-Please read [Creating a XACML Policy](../../learn/creating-a-xacml-policy).
+Now that you have a clearer idea of what a XACML request is and the elements of a XACML request, you can easily write a XACML policy using the policy editors available in WSO2 Identity Server.
+For instructions, see [Creating a XACML Policy](../../learn/creating-a-xacml-policy).